The initial announcement in the January 11th issue summarized the series nicely:

 “The Business Smarts Section strives to offer readers top-shelf analysis and advice on entrepreneurship and workplace matters.
 We cannot do it alone.
 So for 2008 we are introducing a brand-new slated of Business Smarts columnists, all local experts… Taken together, these 12 columnists are akin to a pro-bono board of advisers for readers.”

-During the course of 2008, the journal will be publishing about a dozen of my articles related to business storytelling.
+During the course of 2008, the Washington Business Journal will be publishing about a dozen of my articles related to business storytelling, public speaking and presentations, building strong relationships, developing an engaging elevator pitch, better body language, storytelling for leaders, effective selling techniques, and data storytelling.
 I am honored and delighted to be one of the journalists.
-Thank you Tim!
+Thank you, Tim!

 EVERYONE HAS A STORY TO TELL, AND YOU NEED ONE TOO

 Copyright © 2008, Washington Business Journal.
 Used by permission.

 “So, what’s your story?”
 Four words that are simple to say and complex to answer.
 And the answer could change your life.

 Even before humans had words, they had stories.
 Cave paintings gave way to more sophisticated forms of expression — plays, folk tales, poems, speeches and novels.
 We still appreciate some of the great stories created generations ago.

 OK, so an explanation about your business or your great idea might not be studied in English literature classes 500 years from now.
 Today your story could be the talk of the town, get you the sale, get you the perfect job or cement an important relationship.